MEREDITH BEAN McMATH

 MS, Arts Management

-McMath is the Director of Run, Rabbit, Run Productions, Inc. and Run Rabbit Run Theatre.
-A published author, prize-winning playwright and award-winning historian, her works include video documentaries, contemporary and historical plays, historic fiction novels, and freelance articles.
+McMath is a prize-winning playwright, author and award-winning historian and the Managing Director of Run, Rabbit, Run Productions, Inc. and Run Rabbit Run Theatre.
 McMath's living history productions have been commissioned by history organizations, libraries, schools and local and national civic organizations and museums such as the Smithsonian Institution's National Museum of American History, the National Trust's Oatlands Plantation, The Newseum and The Museum of the Shenandoah Valley.
-Run, Rabbit, Run history videos have appeared on The History Channel and in Virginia classrooms.
+Her history videos have appeared on The History Channel and in Virginia classrooms.
 McMath holds a BA in History from The College of William and Mary and a Master of Science in Arts Management from Shenandoah University.

-McMath's plays range from modern dramas to historical plays and adaptations.
-Sticks & Stones took first prize in Washington D.C.'s Source Theatre 2003 Ten-Minute Play Competition and Case 22 appeared at the 2010 Capital Fringe Festival where it was designated a "Must See" by DC Theatre Scene.
-She's also written living history programs and plays for museums, history organzations, libraries, schools and theatre groups.
-Highlights from commissioned works include Romance from Broadway to Lincoln Center - a light musical written and produced in 2010 for Loudoun Lyric Opera at Franklin Park Arts Center, Purcellville, Virginia; An Afternoon with the Caldwells: The Abolitionist Fundraiser - a living history performance written and produced for the National Museum of American History; and The Drinking Gourd: Songs and Stories of the Underground Railroad - a musical written for Loudoun Public Schools to be performed by Elementary School Students in honor of Black History Month.
+McMath's plays range from modern dramas and adaptations to historical plays and operetta.
+In April 2014, Loudoun Lyric Opera produced NORTON: A Civil War Opera, which featured a concept and libretto by Meredith and music by David.
+E. Chávez.
+NORTON: A Civil War Opera.
+The opera was commissioned by Loudoun Lyric Opera company and supported in part by a Project Grant from the Virginia Commission for the Arts.
+A workshop version of NORTON will be presented August 8, 2014 at Chautauqua Institution as part of "Ken Burns Week."
+Other works of note include Case 22, designated a "Must See" by DC Theatre Scene when it premiered at the 2010 Capital Fringe Fesivial, and Sticks & Stones, which took first prize in Source Theatre's 2003 Ten-Minute Play Competition.
+Commissioned works include the operetta Romance from Broadway to Lincoln Center, written and produced for Loudoun Lyric Opera at Franklin Park Arts Center, Purcellville, Virginia; the living history play An Afternoon with the Caldwells: The Abolitionist Fundraiser, written and produced for the National Museum of American History in the Hall of Musical Instruments; the musical The Drinking Gourd: Songs and Stories of the Underground Railroad, written for Loudoun Public Schools to be performed by Elementary School Students in honor of Black History Month, and several other living history programs and plays for museums, history organzations, libraries, schools and theatre groups.
 McMath's original Civil War play ALL FOR THE UNION in Confederate Virginia! raised $10,000 toward the restoration of historic Grace Church in Lincoln, Virgina in 2003 and $15,000 toward the 2000 Waterford Capital Campaign.
 She is a member of the Dramatists Guild of America, the professional association of playwrights, composers, lyricists and librettists.

 RUN, RABBIT, RUN PRODUCTIONS, inc.